KarmaComputing/collect-deposit-online/README.md

 - Display items available for booking
 - Ask for time/date
-- Setup payment for later (authorise payment so can collect once serviceSTRIPE_API_KEY confirmed)
+- Setup payment for later (authorise payment so can collect once service confirmed)

 ## Setup